JackyBeatles/sample-react-app/README.md

 In the commandline,

-1. Use `yarn install` to install the dependencies
+1. Use `npm install` to install the dependencies
-2. Use `yarn start` to start react in development mode
+2. Use `npm start` to start react in development mode
 3. The browser would open automatically.
 If not, open a browser and go to url: http://localhost:3000

 ## TeamCity